aparejo0984-lab/photoEditz-voice-recognition/README.md

   - "Open Google": Open Google in a new tab.
   - "Close Google": Close the Google tab.
   - "Search Google": Perform a Google search.

-## Development

-Feel free to explore and modify the code to enhance or customize the functionality according to your preferences.
-You can add more voice commands, improve voice recognition, or extend the features.

-## Acknowledgments

-This project uses JavaScript for the voice assistant and image editing features.
-Explore the [JavaScript Documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript) for more information.

-🎤 Happy Voice-Controlled Image Editing! 🖼️